CNWillowpark/cnwillowpark.github.io/README.md

 **Create a new folder to put the build files in**

-The build will give you several files in a folder. **Rename the .html file to the ninjas name and the game title (e.g. ninja-dropping-bombs).
+The build will give you several files in a folder. **Rename the .html file to the ninjas name and the game title (e.g. ninja-lastname-dropping-bombs.html).
 This is very important as things will break if this stays as index.html** Upload this to the cnwillowpark@gmail.com github page.